Benjamin Franklin — a man who knew a thing or two about frugal living — once warned: “Beware of little expenses. A small leak will sink a great ship.”

-It’s also possible to eat more cold meals, use a crockpot or instant pot, and use the microwave to keep from heating the house (and turning on the air conditioner to cool it down).
+It’s also possible to eat more cold meals, use a crockpot or Instapot and use the microwave to keep from heating the house (and turning on the air conditioner to cool it down).

 Along similar lines, you should take care of your car with regular oil changes.
 The small cost of an oil change pales in comparison to the cost of extensive auto repair.

-You can save on gas by using a free app that plots out gas prices.
+You can save on gas by using a free app like GasBuddy that plots out gas prices.
 Get the best prices every time you fill up.

-One of the best ways to save money every day is to focus on fees and interest you don’t need to be paying.
+One of the best ways to get your finances in shape and save money every day is to focus on fees and interest you don’t need to be paying.
 Check out these everyday tips to save money and start plugging the leaks in your daily budget.

 74. Avoid ATM fees

-The average ATM fee for withdrawals is a considerable $4.57.
+The average ATM fee for withdrawals eclipses $4.
 Some ATMs even have double charges, one from the machine and one from your bank.

 I found that out the hard way after using an ATM at my nearby grocery store.
 The ATM took out $3, and my bank charged an additional $3.50.
 When I realized I was paying $6.50 to take out $20, I quickly stopped using that ATM.

 Look for fee-free ATMs, or use the ATM at your bank.
 Some grocery stores also let you get money back when you pay with a debit card.
-Use that as a way to get cash without worrying about ATM fees.
+That way, you can get cash without worrying about ATM fees.